 To that end, I start every new session with a client with a question, "how have things been since our last session?"
 A quite common answer is, OK.
 So I ask, "have they been OK because nothing has happened, or because things have happened but you've just dealt with it?"
 Very often the latter is the case.
 So, their perception, relating to their issue is often that very little or nothing has changed but in reality, there have been changes.
 I encourage clients to be mindful of small, almost imperceptible changes because they are so easily missed and with it, the opportunity to give ourselves positive feedback.
 So, relating to this research, it appears to me that there has often been a change, sometimes a significant one, yet the perception is that nothing has changed!
 While it may be true that it may not have appeared to have gotten bigger, by default it has because the reduction has not been recorded by their brain/mind!

-Is that important?
+Is this important?
 Yes, it is and here's why.
 The brain has reward systems and the primary function is to stimulate behaviours that lead to habits, be they good or bad.
-Bad habits that have reward motivation are things like smoking, drug and alcohol use etc. On the other hand, good habits generally lead towards to wellness and in varying ways.
+Bad habits that have reward motivation are things like smoking, drug and alcohol use etc. On the other hand, good habits generally lead to wellness and in varying ways.
 Take brushing your teeth for example.
 But we mustn't take it for granted because it is one of those habits that need to be cultivated, as in it is not instinctive or natural.
 We now know that oral health is so important to our overall health and yet the prevalence of parents not helping their children form this habit is escalating at alarming rates - see more here - which goes to show, that if you don't' form some habits early; they don't become habits!
 Many bad habits have a primary objective of keeping you safe by avoiding pain, embarrassment or judgment.
 The way in which our defence system achieves this is that it doesn't subject us to unwarranted scrutiny and when someone is anxious, generally speaking, what someone else thinks of them, becomes paramount in their mind.
 The very worst thing that someone else could think of you, is when matches how poorly you think of yourself!

 This is a major reason why hypnosis is such an effective tool for healing because it allows access to parts of the mind that are unavailable through conscious processing.
 In deeper trance states we are able (we being the client and therapist) to deliver therapeutic change via specific brain processes and functions (auditory stimulation and specific brain waves (PGO and Theta waves).
 This akin to changing the code that drives a computer, be that a change at the level of a programme or the operating system.
 These changes are mostly permanent, although the possibility of regression can happen, in very similar ways to a computer, by virtue of neural malware, bugs or viruses or difficult life changes etc!